 “When my mom dies her body will be displayed in a window along side a busy thoroughfare,” added Barnett Wilson, a long time Compton resident.
 “You can’t beat the convenience.
 You save time, you save money and if you want you can cry in the comfort of your car without embarrassing yourself in front of others.
 That’s what I really like.”

-With the drive-thru funeral, family members no longer have to worry about making small talk with relatives and friends they never cared for.
-What used to require endless chit chat about nothing with people that they hadn’t seen in decades can now be completely avoided by housing the body of their loved ones in a display case beside a driveway.
+With drive-thru funerals, family members no longer have to worry about making small talk with relatives and friends they never cared for.
+What used to require meaningless chit-chat with people they hadn’t seen in decades can now be avoided completely by housing the body of their loved ones in a display case beside a driveway.

 “Driving by in your car enables you to really look at the dead person without concern that anyone is watching you,” said Martin Jones, a caretaker at the mortuary.
 “I drove by and saw a relative of one of my neighbors a few months ago, somebody I didn’t even know.
-I just got the urge to look.
-So after I went to Burger King I drove across the street to the funeral home.
+I just got the urge to look one day so I drove by after I’d gone to the Burger King across the street.
 And that’s another nice thing, you can eat while you pay your respects.
-I doubt if there are many funeral homes that look kindly on eating a double Whopper inside the parlor.”
+I doubt if there are many funeral homes that look kindly on eating a Double Whopper with cheese inside the parlor.”

-Several Compton residents told the Daily Rash that they would like to see a fast food restaurant and funeral drive-thru combination business.
+Several Compton residents said they would like to see a fast food restaurant combined with the drive-thru funeral business.
 That way they could view the body of a loved one while waiting for their food order.
 Sam Clampton, a Compton postal worker, said that if he had his way there would be fast food and video rental at funerals.